Canberra law firm United Legal has Peter Glover as its most senior legal practitioner.

-This was a fairly pivotal moment.
 Whilst there were some very bright lawyers in the firm, in particular Michael Scott, he was largely tutored and mentored by Peter Sheils QC.

 Peter Sheils was a very successful and aggressive QC that for one reason or another had decided to stop working as a barrister and come back and work as a solicitor.